The Soldier's Details

 Ovens married about 1941 to Margaret Edith Joan Cole.

-His mate Harry Pickett, a POW on ‘Rakuyo’ Maru transport ship to Japan was one of the fortunate to be rescued by US submarine ‘Pampanito’ following 4 days at sea, clinging to makeshift life rafts.
+His mate Harry Pickett became a POW on ‘Rakuyo’ Maru transport ship to Japan was one of the fortunate to be rescued by US submarine ‘Pampanito’ following 4 days at sea, clinging to makeshift life rafts.
+Harry Pickett was also a signaller with HQ Coy No. 1 Platoon with Ovens.

-Below: All of Ernie’s brothers enlisted into Australian Forces – Ernie was the only one not to return home.
+Below: Ernie was one of six Ovens boys who enlisted into Australian Forces – Ernie was the only one not to return home – George, Arthur, Wally, Len and Eric

 Below: Ernie’s cousin KIA New Guinea 1944.